Land degradation: Sensitivity and resilience

 Sensitivity and resilience are measures of the vulnerability of a landscape to degradation.
 These two factors combine to explain the degree of vulnerability.
 Sensitivity is the degree to which a land system undergoes change due to natural forces, human intervention or a combination of both.
 Resilience is the ability of a landscape to absorb change, without significantly altering the relationship between the relative importance and numbers of individuals and species that compose the community.
 It also refers to the ability of the region to return to its original state after being changed in some way.
 The resilience of a landscape can be increased or decreased through human interaction based upon different methods of land-use management.
 Land that is degraded becomes less resilient than undegraded land, which can lead to even further degradation through shocks to the landscape.

+Prevention

+Sustainable land management

+Actions to halt land degradation can be broadly classified as prevention, mitigation, and restoration interventions.

+Sustainable land management has been proven in reversing land degradation.
+It also ensures water security by increasing soil moisture availability, decreasing surface runoff, decreasing soil erosion, leading to an increased infiltration, and decreased flood discharge.

+The United Nations Sustainable Development Goal 15 has a target to restore degraded land and soil and achieve a land degradation-neutral world by 2030.
+The full title of Target 15.3 is: "By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world."

+Public awareness and education

+Increasing public awareness about the importance of land conservation, sustainable land management, and the consequences of land degradation is vital for fostering behavioral change and mobilizing support for action.
+Education, outreach campaigns, and knowledge-sharing platforms can empower individuals, communities, and stakeholders to adopt more sustainable practices and become stewards of the land.